dawagner/futurocube-games/README.md

 Beetle
 ------
 In this game, you must squash the red cockroaches crawling on the surface of the cube.
-But you musn't hit the cute blue ladybugs !
+But you mustn't hit the cute blue ladybugs !

 Tap on a side to kill all cockroaches on it.
 The more you kill with one tap, the more points you get.
 However, if there was a ladybug on that same side,